Serve open models using Hex-LLM premium container on Cloud TPU

 )

 • --tokenizer: The tokenizer to load.
-Can be a Hugging Face model ID, a local absolute path, or a Cloud Storage bucket path.
-The default value is the same as that of --model.
+This can be a Hugging Face model ID, a Cloud Storage bucket path (gs://my-bucket/my-model), or a local path.
+If this argument is not set, it defaults to the value for --model.

 • --worker_distributed_method: The distributed method to launch the worker.
 Use mp for the multiprocessing module or ray for the Ray library.
 The default value is mp.

-• --enable_lora: Whether to enable LoRA loading mode.
+• --enable_lora: Whether to enable dynamic LoRA adapters loading from Cloud Storage.
 The default value is False.
+This is supported for the Llama model family.

 You can also configure the server using the following environment variables: